manning-capital/.github/profile/README.md

 # Manning Capital

+## Hello! 👋

+I'm Glyn, a passionate quantitative finance enthusiast and aspiring algorithmic trader.
 Welcome to my personal quantitative trading research and development organization.
 This is where I explore, learn, and build quantitative trading algorithms.

 ## About This Project